Rhonda McDonda

 That is the best thing about him.
 What did you do it for?
 Clout or Nookie?
 Probably Nookie.

-stick it up your
+Stick it up your

-butt my ranking is hamburgler because that's just a great I think it's just we go let's do top three okay
+butt.
+My ranking is hamburgler because that's just a great name.

-I'll go Grimace
+I'll go Grimace.

-I'm gonna go back on no Mactonite
+I'm going to go back on Mecton.
+No, Mactonite.

-I don't know he Mectonite doesn't I don't think he exists in the same world as them I don't think so either he's never seen with them.
-Yeah.
+I don't think he exists in the same world as them.
+I don't think so either.

 I think I'm going to go with McNuggets when they have eyes and stuff.

-Fry kids,
+Fry kids.

-birdie.
+Birdie.
 Just fucking shit out.

 Wow.
 But I would, I'd be happy if that was all I saw.